-Devils Marbles in the Northern Territory feature gigantic boulders that have been internationally recognized as the symbol of Australians Outback and are a pretty incredible sight to see in this rugged Australian landscape.
+Devils Marbles in the Northern Territory feature gigantic boulders that have been internationally recognized as the symbol of Australia’s Outback and are a pretty incredible sight to see in this rugged landscape.

-I have put together this complete guide of Devils Marbles Australia including how to get there, the best time to visit, and what to expect when you arrive.
+I have put together this complete guide including how to get there, the best time to visit, and what to expect when you arrive.

 Devils Marbles is located in the remote area of Warumungu in the Northern Territory of Australia.

 Situated 412 kilometers north of Alice Springs and around 100 kilometers south of Tennant Creek.
-Devils Marbles is very much in the middle of the Northern Territory of Australia.
+This attraction is very much in the middle of the Northern Territory.

 If you’re driving from Alice Springs, the journey by car is going to take you around 3.5 hours, one way.

-It’s a pretty remote location so I would definitely advise setting aside the entire day to allow enough time to fully explore Devils Marbles.
+It’s a pretty remote location so I would definitely advise setting aside the entire day to allow enough time to fully explore this location.